 If you need fast money, making money online is in my opinion not the way to go.
-If you are desperate, you will likely end up falling for the programs that claim you can become rich overnight, but in most cases you will instead end up losing a lot of money overnight.
+If you are desperate, you will likely end up falling for the programs that claim you can become rich overnight, but in most cases, you will instead end up losing a lot of money overnight.

-Therefore, you should always see it is a BIG warning sign, when a program claims to make you rich fast online and claims it can happen without much effort.
+Therefore, you should always see it is a BIG warning sign when a program claims to make you rich fast online and claims it can happen without much effort.

 Warning 5 – No proof of anything:

-I have already mentioned several examples of the proof you get to show Smart Money Methods works in my opinion is not really proving anything.
+I have already mentioned several examples of the proof you get to show Smart Money Methods works, in my opinion, is not really proving anything.

 Let me give you another example of this.
 Mark mentions he was able to buy his dream home and shows a picture of a house.
-I did an image search for this house and it came up with a lot if results on Google.
+I did an image search for this house and it came up with a lot of results on Google.

 The image above just shows a few of the pages that use the exact same image.
 There are many pages of results on Google.

-In theory, it could of course be because Mark has put his house up for sale or something like this.
+In theory, it could, of course, be because Mark has put his house up for sale or something like this.